Yoga of Energy Flow 200-Hour Yoga Teacher Training

-The 2021-2022 Yoga of Energy Flow 200-Hour Teacher Training at Boston University is open to BU students and BU Faculty/Staff.
-It will be held at Boston University’s Fitness and Recreation Center, 915 Commonwealth Ave, Boston, MA.
+The 2021-2022 Yoga of Energy Flow 200-Hour Teacher Training at Boston University will be held at Boston University’s Fitness and Recreation Center, 915 Commonwealth Ave, Boston, MA.
+Open to:

 The core study in The Yoga of Energy Flow 200-Hour Teacher Training is vinyasa flow yoga, in which breath, movement, and asana are combined with physical and energetic alignments to create a transformational practice.

 • Students will leave this training fully prepared to teach vinyasa-style yoga classes and will have a comprehensive understanding of yoga asana, pranayama, anatomy of yoga, hands-on assists, shiatsu/thai bodywork, ayurveda, yogic philosophy, mudras, and meditation techniques.

 • We pride ourselves on having a passionate, experienced and caring staff, dedicated to the yogic values of self growth, peace, and green lifestyle.

 • This 200-Hour Yoga Teacher Training is approved by the Yoga Alliance of America.
 Students who complete this training are qualified to register with Yoga Alliance as a Registered Yoga Teacher at the 200-hour level (RYT 200).

 The Yoga of Energy Flow Flow 200-Hour Teacher Training follows the Yoga Alliance guidelines: